Cranbrook

 PROFILE FAQ

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects likely to affect this region.
-Notable projects include: Townsville University Hospital Expansion, Cranbrook Social Housing Development, Willows Shopping Centre Redevelopment, and TropiQ - Townsville Tropical Intelligence and Health Precinct.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified seven projects likely impacting the area.
+Key projects include the Townsville University Hospital Expansion, Cranbrook Social Housing Development, Willows Shopping Centre Redevelopment, and TropiQ - Townsville Tropical Intelligence and Health Precinct.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.